EMarnus/MyCostTracker/README.md

 ## Testing & fixed bugs

 - Manual testing done with each function as they are created to ensure they return expected values.
+    - Add google API and test, pushing and pulling data from sheet my manually adding data to sheet and console logging it.
+    - Add function for calculating vat, test by manually giving number to work on, duplicate for margin function and same testing.
+    - Add basic print function and test by printing to console, implement tabulate further manual terminal testing.

 - Testing of number inputs, first iteration stopped program when non-numbers were entered, changed to provide error feedback and restart. [commit](https://github.com/EMarnus/MyCostTracker/commit/c955305574d933fbe153e421d33e1559583ccbea)
   ![None int when expected](./images/noneinthandling.PNG)
 - Deployed site failed to work, unused dateutil.
 Import removed.